ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 ### Predefined Groups

-By default, every account will have two User Groups:
+By default, every organization will have two User Groups:

 **1. All Users**